 Without a clear baseline regarding the current state of global inequality, policy and action become less effective.
 UNU research is building comprehensive databases to inform policymakers and governments of where, why, and to what extent global income inequality exists.
 Our work on migration, gender, and health is uncovering the social and political dynamics that drive inequality, so that policy and social support systems can respond to persistent and emerging trends.

-RESEARCH FELLOW, UNU-WIDER
+RESEARCH ASSOCIATE, UNU-WIDER

 “Gender equality is fundamental in achieving equal opportunities and sustainable livelihoods for all.
 I want to help understand what is necessary to design better and more effective policies.
 My research looks at how policies can help ensure equal rights and entitlements for all and improve people's resilience to various challenging life events.”

 “Losses and damages from climate change are not just a future risk, but a reality for vulnerable people today.
 Many places around the world are becoming uninhabitable because of environmental problems.
 My research focuses on the people who live in such places and who may be forced to leave their homes.”

 In cooperation with key local partners, UNU is looking at ways to support policymaking for inclusive growth and economic transformation in the Southern Africa region.
 The project seeks to bridge the gap between research and policymaking to offer solutions to the current bottlenecks in the economy of South Africa.

 During the last decades, there has been increasing global interest in monitoring, understanding, and addressing inequality, both within and between countries.
 This project aims to better understand inequality — how and why it varies, and what the implications of this might be — and provide insight into how to address it.